rdmorganiser/rdmo-docs/docs/configuration/authentication/shibboleth.md

 ## Alternative to Shibboleth: Keycloak and Satosa

-The installation of Shibboleth excludes the use other authentication providers for RDMO.
+Before RDMO 1.11.0, the installation of Shibboleth excluded the use other authentication providers for RDMO.
 When it is preferred to enable authentication to a Shibboleth Identity Provider and other 3rd party providers in parallel, an alternative configuration can be set up.
 A keycloak instance and a SATOSA proxy can be used for this purpose.

 In order for the keycloak instance to be able to authenticate with the a Shibboleth-based IdP (eg. [DFN-AAI](https://doku.tid.dfn.de/de:dfnaai:start)) another service needs to be installed and configured as Identity Provider for keycloak.